Managing school staff

 - Staff wellbeing: how to spot early signs of depression and anxiety With an open and honest wellbeing culture in place, you may be able to spot problems early.
 Get advice on what to look for and what to do if you have concerns.

-- Staff wellbeing: how to use individual action plans Find out if individual wellbeing action plans are right for your school, so you can help support your staff.
+- Staff wellbeing: how to use individual action plans Find out if individual action plans are right for your school, so you can help support your staff's wellbeing.
 Download our template and see an example plan to help you confidently create your own.

 - Staff wellbeing questionnaires See examples of questionnaires and find guidance on how to analyse the results.